QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

       (cdr l2))))))
 {{< /highlight >}}

-The above functions show repetitive content along with the length of input list, mainly in calling `(length)` part.
-Normally, we would write and save as a named function for calling in the future. **But, if we don't save it,but directly address it within other function, or even address itself,  How do we do that?**
+The above functions show repetitive content, aka the `(length)` part is being called over and over, working on a shorter and shorter argument.
+Normally, we would write and save as a named function for calling in the future. **But, if we don't save it, instead we want to directly address it within other function, or even address itself.
+How do we do that?**
+You may have realized the motivation of this question, addressing itself withing itself is exactly the nature of recursion.

 If we can define length abstractly, we can call it to simplify the reptitive procedure.
 This need is particularly necessary when there is going to be many algorithms having similar repetitions as `(length<=n)`.

-So firstly we give (lambda l) a name:
+First we deal with the first question, separating `(eternity)` by calling it from argument, see in length<=0.
+Then we deal the second question, separating length0 as "g calling eternity", addressing it through f.

 {{< highlight scheme >}}
 ;length<=0